-74. Also pursuant to the commitments entered into at Esquipulas, the Government of El Salvador has set up the National Reconciliation Commission, with the responsibility, in keeping with those commitments, "of verifying genuine implementation of the process of national reconciliation and also unrestricted respect for all the civil and political rights of Central American citizens" guaranteed in the document.
+77. Also pursuant to the commitments entered into at Esquipulas, the Government of El Salvador has set up the National Reconciliation Commission, with the responsibility, in keeping with those commitments, "of varifying genuine implementation of the process of national reconciliation and also unrestricted respect for all the civil and political rights of Central American citizens" guaranteed in the document.
+The Special Representative has learnt that the Commission has encountered serious difficulties in its operation as a result of the resignation of some of its members.

-75. Lastly, the Special Representative stresses the exceptional importance of the Esquipulas commitments for respect for human rights in El Salvador.
-The signing of the document by the President of the Republic demonstrates once again overriding concern for the consolidation of democracy in the country and the elimination of all types of human rights violations.
+78. Lastly, the Special Representative stresses the exceptional importance of the Esquipulas commitments for respect for human rights in El Salvador.
+The signing of the document by the president of the Republic demonstrates once again overriding concern for the consolidation of democracy in the country and the elimination of all types of numan rights violations.
 In this document "the Governments undertake to promote an authentic democratic process that is pluralist and participatory, which entails the promotion of social justice and respect for human rights, the sovereignty and territorial integrity of States and the right of every nation to choose, freely and without outside interference of any kind, its own economic, political and social systems.
 They shall adopt, in a way that can be verified, measures conducive to the establishment and, where appropriate, improvement, of democratic, representative and pluralistic systems".
 Lastly, the Special Representative wishes to point out that, according to the Esquipulas commitments, "an International Verification and Follow-up Commission shall be established ...
 This Commission shall be responsible for verifying and monitoring fulfilment of the commitments set forth in this document".